Avdhesh24/Task_Management/README.md

 flutter pub get

 Run the App:
-Connect an Android or web device/emulator.
+Connect an Android or iOS device/emulator.
-Run the Flutter app:
+Run the Flutter app
 flutter run

 Here's a README template for a Task Management App built with Flutter for the frontend and Spring Boot for the backend: